 If your main goal is weight loss, you should NOT eat back the calories you’re burning through exercise.

 After all, you want to trick your body into burning its own fat during a workout, and you don’t want to compensate for that with an equal amount of calories consumed.

 You should also consider the following: calories burned through exercise are almost impossible to track accurately (no matter which online calculator or fitness tracker you’re using), which means that you might accidentally eat too much if you’re eating back what you’ve (presumably) burned.

-Moreover, your body likes stability and will inevitably adapt to exercise (in a similar way as it adapts to burning fat), meaning that you will burn less calories with time while doing the exact same workout.
-This is why it is important to change your workout routine from time to time if you want to see a steady progress.
+Moreover, your body likes stability and will inevitably adapt to exercise (in a similar way that it adapts to burning fat), meaning that you will burn less calories with time while doing the exact same workout.
+This is why it is important to change your workout routine from time to time if you want to see steady progress.